Hit the flip: B-Sides of records (part 15)

 As we like to shout, there are two sides to every story.

 One of the things that’s always been central to our mission is championing fresh sources of untapped sounds.
-We like to put in the effort to shine a light onto music that all too often gets overlooked, forgotten about – or simply ignored.
+We like to put in the effort to shine a light on music that all too often gets overlooked, forgotten about or simply ignored.

 The one place where you’ll find a never ending flow of new and interesting sounds?
 Tracks that appear on the good old fashined B-Sides of records.

-If you’ve ever found yourself attracted to a particular songs, it’s often the case that you bought a record and then overlooked what might be lurking on the same grooves on the flipside.
+If you’ve ever found yourself attracted to a particular song, it’s often the case that you bought a record and then overlooked what might be lurking in the same grooves on the flipside.
 However, this is exactly where the fun begins.

-Having spent years trawling through dusty bins in record stores, boxes and even personal collections, what we’ve learned is there’s every chance you’ll uncover something that might just have as much value as its A-Sided counterpart, if not more if you’re prepared to dig.
+Having spent years trawling through dusty bins in record stores, boxes and even personal collections, what we’ve learned is there’s every chance you’ll uncover something that might just have as much value as its A-Sided counterpart, if not more – when you’re prepared to dig.

 Check our latest finds: